liixini/skwd/README.md

 # Skwd - A skewed (Quick)shell

 > [!IMPORTANT]
+> I just moved Skwd to a whole new architecture with a Rust backend.
+As such I need to rewrite the readme to reflect reality - patience please :)
+> The tl;dr is that Skwd supports Arch, Fedora & NixOS, with Arch currently being alpha tested out of those three.
+Will update the readme but my focus is to get the software tested - not the github presentation.
+>
 > This is my personal shell and is alpha software still under heavy development and testing.
 Please report issues and do not expect polished software everywhere (yet!).
 > Testing underway.
 Currently testing Arch Linux.
 >